mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 This would fit within the Imagine stage.
 Plan then Create then Imagine then Revise all in the space of a minute.

+Implication one - When mapping the activity to a design cycle.
+There may not be neat matches and at some stage if the process is very fragmented the researcher or teacher can legitimately ask how valuable the design cycle is as a planning or analytical tool.
+Other less formulaic theoretical perspectives on creative processes exist including rhizomatic approaches [@de_freitas_classroom_2012].
+And some attempts have been made to incorporate design thinking with a rhizomatic approach [@biffi_chasing_2017-1].

-Implication  when designing a program and thinking of how to present the process to participants, over structuring around a design cycle approach may be not be productive or accurate.
+Implication two -when designing a program and thinking of how to present the process to participants, over structuring around a design cycle approach may be not be productive or accurate.
 Question?
 How does this relate to tinkering methodology?
 What other framework would be suitable here?

-**discussion on conceptualising emerging improvisation in the design process**
+#### Discussion - encouraging improvisation in the design process.

 <!-- Pumping up the Jam - -->